 Employment contracts – If you have employees, you may want them to sign a contract to clarify your employees’ rights and obligations, as well as your rights and obligations as the employer.
 Employment contracts should have clear terms and should address the duration of the contract, benefits and compensation, grounds for termination, and possibly a non-compete clause.
 An incomplete or unclear employment contract can expose your company to liability should the employee have complaints down the line.

 Non-disclosure agreements (NDAs) – If your operations involve any trade secrets or other types of confidential information, you want anyone with access to this information to sign an NDA or a Confidentiality Agreement.
 Parties can include employees, independent contractors, suppliers and vendors, service providers, or even prospective buyers of your business.

 Purchase agreements – Contracts that govern purchases can be as simple as a receipt or bill of sale for a product, or as complicated as an asset or equity purchase agreement for the sale or purchase of an entire company.
 Regardless, it is important that the terms are clear to ensure that all parties understand their rights under the agreement and to prevent misunderstandings which could result in litigation over the sale or purchase.

 Contracts commonly include difficult languages, and it can be easy to miss important terms that may result in harm to your company down the line.
 It is always wise to discuss contracts with an experienced business attorney.
-To discuss our business law services, please email Stephen Welle or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free 877-235-8002.
+To discuss our business law services, please email Stephen Welle or call O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 or toll-free 877-235-8002.